scosman/secret_share/README.md

 Using hybrid encryption allows us to share secrets of any length.
 RSA can only encrypt short data.

 Security note: secret_send does nothing to verify the identity of the person you're sharing with.
+That's similar to tools that use secret links, but not as robust as something like PGP or Keybase.
+The tradeoff is ease of setup and complexity.

 ## Demo GIF